 The Search for Scholarships Continues Too

-As students come to grips with the new reality of staying home, there is one thing they can do to make the time pass by: apply for college scholarships.
+As students continue to live in a world that’s impacted by the COVID-19 pandemic, there is one thing they can do to make the time pass by: apply for college scholarships.
 If you haven’t already, create a profile on Fastweb

 in order to find scholarships that you actually qualify for based on your GPA, location and extracurricular activities.